 BIO 103.
-General Biology II......4 credit hours

-Prerequisite: BIO 101, CEM 111 or Consent Corequisite: CEM 122 or Consent 45 lecture - 45 lab hours
+General Biology II.....4 credit hours Prerequisite: BIO 101, CEM 111 or Consent Corequisite: CEM 122 or Consent 45 lecture - 45 lab hours Fulfills core elements: 6,7,8,10,15,16,17,18,19

 The emphasis in this course is on analyzing the processes and mechanisms involved in biological systems including the cell, genetics, organisms and ecology/evolution.
 Topics are covered from an experimental point of view.
 This course, with BIO 101, provides a comprehensive survey of biological concepts and shows the interrelationship of topics covered from the molecular to the population level.
 This course is required for the Biology/Pre-medicine Program.